Camp Avoda: Organization

 Most campers reside in New England, with the vast majority concentrated in the Greater Boston area.
-However, not all campers live near the camp.
-Each year, a large number of campers travel from states like Florida, New Mexico, New Jersey and California, and from countries as far off as Israel, to spend their summers at Camp Avoda.
+However, some campers travel from Florida, the Washington, D.C. area, New Jersey, California, and Israel, to spend their summers at Camp Avoda.

-Tradition
+In 2002, Camp Avoda celebrated its 75th anniversary, with over 1,000 Avodians attending festivities.

-Camp Avoda is one of the only summer camps in the world, where any given summer, all or almost all counselors were once Avoda campers and successful graduates of the Avoda Counselor-in-Training (C.I.T.) program.
+Traditions

-"Avodians" describe themselves as sharing a "special bond."
-Today, Avodians can be found throughout the United States and the World.
-In 2002, Camp Avoda celebrated its 75th Anniversary and over 1,000 Avodians throughout the World embarked upon Camp Avoda to revel in the festivities.
+Nearly all counselors were once Avoda campers and successful graduates of the Avoda Counselor-in-Training (C.I.T.) program.